DNA of Creativity presented by SDVAN

 system.

-A live link is envisioned to offer the ability of the audience to use the software application to map a
+Interactive: A live link is envisioned to offer the ability of the audience to use the software application to map a

 selection and see how it compares to others.
 A concert of short compositions of microtonal music one each inspired by the muses together with a fashion show inspired by those muses.